janrihamasek/mosaic/README.md

 # Mosaic

 Mosaic is a small full-stack prototype for keeping track of daily activities and their qualitative scores.
-The project consists of a React front-end, a Flask API, and a SQLite database that stores activities and day-to-day entries.
+The project consists of a React front-end, a Flask API, and a PostgreSQL database that stores activities and day-to-day entries.

 ## Features
 - Activity catalogue with activation/deactivation, monthly goal targeting, and detail overview.